ubcgif/dcip2d/content/fieldExample.rst

 | NITER 50                   | !
 Max iterations                  |
 +----------------------------+-----------------------------------+

-The results of the inversion (Figure [fig:realDataRec]a) are based on convergence to assigned misfit in 21 iterations (Figure [fig:realDataRec]b).
-They were compared with the earlier results acquired by code :raw-latex:`\cite[]{Rutley01}` and are shown in Figure [fig:realDataRec]c.
+The results of the inversion (Figure :numref:`realDataRec` a)) are based on convergence to assigned misfit in 21 iterations (Figure :numref:`realDataRec` b)).
+They were compared with the earlier results acquired by code :ref:`Rutley01` and are shown in Figure :numref:`realDataRec` c).
 The large conductor on the right hand side is a black shale unit.
 The main geologic structure runs north-south and is essentially perpendicular to the survey line.
 It is expected therefore that the 2D inversion should produce geologically reasonable results.
-This is substantiated by comparing this cross-section with a similar cross-section extracted from the 3D inversion (Figures [fig:realDataRec]a and [fig:realDataRec]c).
+This is substantiated by comparing this cross-section with a similar cross-section extracted from the 3D inversion (Figures :numref:`realDataRec` a) and :numref:`realDataRec` c)).

 .. figure:: ../images/realDataRec.png
-   :alt: (a) The recovered model from inverting DC data along profile 13700, Cluny prospect, Queensland, Australia and the associated (b) convergence curves.
-For reference, (c) the results acquired in 2001 over the same profile.
+   :name: realDataRec

    (a) The recovered model from inverting DC data along profile 13700, Cluny prospect, Queensland, Australia and the associated (b)